The Working Directory

 The “data” folder is used to store user-defined and managed data, such as sample files for testing or documents describing interfaces.

-The “lib” directory may contain JAR files (files with a “.jar” extension), which are used for defining new types or newer version of eiPlatform / eiConsole modules.
+The “lib” directory may contain JAR files (files with a “.jar” extension), which are used for defining new types or newer versions of eiPlatform / eiConsole modules.

 Each Route folder (under “routes”) contains a “route.xml” file, which is where the definition of a particular Route is stored (including configuration settings and topology).

 Each Format folder (under “formats”) contains a “format.xml” file, which is where the definition for a particular Format is stored.
 This folder will also include XSLT transformations and File Specification Editor definitions (in XML).

 Finally, at the root level, there may also be a file called “environment-settings.conf.”
-This file stores user-defined variables which may be used throughout the Working Directory (particularly in Routes) in order to simplify interface migration.
+This file stores user-defined variables that may be used throughout the Working Directory (particularly in Routes) in order to simplify interface migration.

 By default, of course, there will be no Routes, Formats, modules, or data in a newly created Working Directory.
 You’ll need to open an existing Working Directory or begin anew by creating a Route.